kumahq/kuma/UPGRADE.md

 If such a section does not exist, the upgrade you want to perform does not have any particular instructions.

+## Upgrade to `2.6.x`

+### Unifying Default Connection Timeout Values

+To simplify configuration and provide a more consistent user experience, we've unified the default connection timeout values.
+When no `MeshTimeout` or `Timeout` policy is specified, the connection timeout will now be the same as the default `connectTimeout` values for `MeshTimeout` and `Timeout` policies.
+This value is now `5s`, which is a decrease from the previous default of `10s`.

+The connection timeout specifies the amount of time Envoy will wait for an upstream TCP connection to be established.

+The only users who need to take action are those who are explicitly relying on the previous default connection timeout value of `10s`.
+These users will need to create a new `MeshTimeout` policy with the appropriate `connectTimeout` value to maintain their desired behavior.

+We encourage all users to review their configuration, but we do not anticipate that this change will require any action for most users.

 ## Upgrade to `2.5.x`

 ### Transparent-proxy and CNI v1 removal